Make changes to your anti-money laundering authorisation

 “Manager”, in relation to a firm, means a person who has control, authority or responsibility for managing the business of that firm, and includes a nominated officer.
 The exact wording of Regulation 3 is as follows: “manager”, in relation to a firm, means a person who has control, authority or responsibility for managing the business of that firm, and includes a nominated office.

-Yes, if the subsidiary is a separate legal entity, you will need to complete a separate form for this company.
+Yes, if the subsidiary is a separate legal entity, you will need to complete a separate application for this company.

 If the entity is authorised or regulated by us, or should be - yes